 The primary symptom has been a steady replacement of objective thinking by emotional subjectivism, to the point where the lack of objectivity may be seriously harming our societies and democracies.
 This is not just a simple psychological or logical thinking error occurring in the minds of certain individuals, but the result of an academic and more recently a popular culture of rejection of a reasonable relationship with reality in favour of endlessly contestable stories and arbitrary social categories.
 Major political decisions such as Brexit and the election of Trump as US president have been made based on extremely thin justification, by a voting public seemingly more interested in venting resentment than choosing sensible paths for the future.
 This creates the danger not just of being out of touch with reality, but constructing new social and political pseudo-realities with no foundations.
 In the most extreme form, what we think has become how we feel.

 In this subjective world, objectivity may be replaced at any level, including the most mundane.
 In the UK, the labels of products sold in the major supermarkets contain phrases such as ‘tart and refreshing’ (blended juice), ‘sweet and crunchy’ (snap peas), and so on, when they used to just provide the names of the food in the packet.
-When did marketing people decide that they had to change the name of a product to how it tastes?
-In the education system, the importance of feelings and not hurting them at any cost has led to the culture of gold stars for everyone for just turning up and the demonisation of any kind of punishment as cruelty and streamed classes as elitist.
+When did marketing people decide that they had to change the name of a product to how (they think) it tastes?
+In the education system, the importance of feelings and not hurting them at any cost has led to the culture of gold stars for everyone for just turning up, the demonisation of any kind of punishment as cruelty, and streamed classes as elitist.
 It has become fashionable to reject basic science, as we see with the anti-vaxxer and climate change wars.
 But so too does the pro-science side often have an ideological ring to its diatribes against the scientifically illiterate (a sign of scientism).
 How is a person with no scientific training to know the real actual truth on anything when every ‘fact’ is claimed by one or other camp in these wars?
 If there can be no unclaimed facts, there can be no unclaimed minds.

 In higher education, university student groups routinely demand the ‘no-platforming’ of speakers who are offensive to these students’ views; law professors are told they cannot use the word ‘violate’ in lectures as it is an offence to victims of rape; English professors are told they have to provide ‘trigger warnings’ on texts as horrific as The Great Gatsby and Mrs Dalloway; academics generally wonder how they can teach challenging ideas when students now demand ‘safe spaces’ from such ideas.
 The latter concept is so strange that it puts the likes of Slavoj Žižek, Noam Chomsky and Ann Coulter on the same side.
 In the social sciences, discussions about slavery and colonisation have become dirges of white liberal self-flagellation, with no regard to objective facts such as technology differences, indigenous war and slavery, the complete lack of democracy and therefore representativeness, of colonial invasion.